malaybaku/VMagicMirror/docs/pages/english/get_started.md

 #### 1-1.
 Start v1.9.0 or later version
 {: .doc-sec2 }

-Newer version of `VMagicMirror` is distributed with the form of installer (.exe) file, so just run the file to install it.
+Newer version of `VMagicMirror` is distributed with the form of installer (.exe) file.

+Unzip the distributed file and run installer.
 After the installation, launch `VMagicMirror` from shortcut, or search in start menu to launch.

 <div class="note-area" markdown="1">

 **NOTE**

 Installer run might be blocked by Windows system.
-In this case, right click installer file and open `Property` to check whether `Security` area exists at the bottom.
+In this case, right click installer file (or zip file) and open `Property` to check whether `Security` area exists at the bottom.
 Check `Allow` and click `OK` to apply setting, then retry to run installer.

 <div class="row">
 {% include docimg.html file="./images/get_started/img00_004_remove_block_of_installer.jpg" customclass="col l6 m6 s12" imgclass="fit-doc-img" %}